-And for all of you, whether called to preach or not, I raise this prayer of the apostles to our God and Father: "Now, Lord ... enable your servants to speak your word with great boldness..."
+And for all of you, whether called to preach or not, I raise this prayer of the apostles to our God and Father: "And now, Lord ... grant to your servants to continue to speak your word with all boldness..."
 (Acts 4:29).